exceljs/exceljs/README.md

   formulae: [15]
 };

-// Specify Cell must be a date before 1st Jan 2016 worksheet.getCell('A1').dataValidation = {
+// Specify Cell must be have be a date before 1st Jan 2016 worksheet.getCell('A1').dataValidation = {
   type: 'date',
   operator: 'lessThan',